Auto workers still have room to expand their strike against car makers. But they also face risks

 Selling parts and performing service is highly profitable for car dealers.
 AutoNation reported a gross profit margin of 46% from service shops at its dealerships last year.

+Mike Stanton, president of the National Automobile Dealers Association, said his members want to avoid anything that would impair customer service, “so we certainly hope automakers and the UAW can reach an agreement quickly and amicably.”

-To make up for the loss of striking workers, the companies are weighing their options, including staffing the parts warehouses with salaried workers.
+To make up for the loss of striking workers, the automakers are weighing their options, including staffing the parts warehouses with salaried workers.

 “We have contingency plans for various scenarios and are prepared to do what is best for our business and customers,” said David Barnas, a GM spokesman.
 “We are evaluating if and when to enact those plans.”